standard/atom-standard-formatter/README.md

 #### Keybindings

 Use `ctrl-alt-f` to format the current Javascript file.
+If a text selection is made, only the selected text will be formatted.

 #### Format On Save